danijourdain/SENG401_Group15_GoodEnoughReads/README.md

 1. MySQL Community Server version 8.0 or newer installed

     If MySQL is not installed on your machine, visit [this link](https://dev.mysql.com/downloads/mysql/) to download the appropriate version for your operating system.
-You can check if it is installed by running `mysql -V` in the terminal.
+You can check if it is installed by running

+    ```terminal
+    mysql --version
+    ```

+    in the terminal.
 If it is installed, you will see a message similar to `mysql  Ver 8.0.32 for macos13 on x86_64 (MySQL Community Server - GPL)`.
 When setting up MySQL, follow the instructions of the installer.
 Set the root password as something easy for you to remember.

-    Once MySQL is installed, also install MySQL Workbench from [this link](https://dev.mysql.com/downloads/workbench/), again, choosing the appropriate version for your operating system.
+    If you are on Mac, you will need to install MySQL Workbench separately.
+Once MySQL is installed, also install MySQL Workbench from [this link](https://dev.mysql.com/downloads/workbench/), choosing the appropriate version for your operating system.

 2. Python version 3.8 or newer